Note: not all of these clients have withstood the test of time, so if the descriptions are crossed out, it means the tool no longer exists.

 As per my recommendations last year, I still find that the top Twitter clients in 2012 for any business to consider when managing from their desktop come down to:

-Any business in 2013 that is tweeting undoubtedly requires a cross platform social media dashboard, so those seven clients in bold above are what you should be investigating if you are looking for a new client to use.
+Any business that is tweeting undoubtedly requires a cross platform social media dashboard, so those seven clients in bold above are what you should be investigating if you are looking for a new client to use.

 Active tweeters often have very deep and passionate relationships with their social media apps, so now it’s your turn: What do you use for your Twitter client and recommend to the world?
 Any surprises in the above results?
 Any new Twitter client that you found out about from the above infographic?